Insights in Action.

 Properties of Molecules from Chemical Structure

-Knowledge mining in Life Sciences
+Knowledge mining in Life Sciences (PDF)

 About the objective of building mathematical models for toxicity prediction.
 Article in the journal Chemistry & Industry, August 2008